anramz29/lips_ws/src/object_scout/readme.md

 roslaunch interbotix_xslocobot_nav xslocobot_nav_2.launch robot_model:=locobot_wx250s use_lidar:=true localization:=true
 ```

-Then launch the scout system:
+Then launch the scout system (preferably in your remote pc):

 ```bash
 roslaunch object_scout scout_system_locobot.launch
 ```

-#### Note: This is specifically for the locobot due to the fact that on the remote computer we cannot obtain `JointGroupCommand` to tilt the camera servo.
+#### Note: This is specifically for the locobot due to the fact that on the remote computer we cannot obtain `JointGroupCommand` to tilt the camera servo or manupilate the robot arm.

 ### Testing Navigation